FilipMasar/cryptocurrency/README.md

 ./crypto.sh [OPTIONS]

 ### OPTIONS
-* -a list \n add list of currencies into your favourite
+* -a list . add list of currencies into your favourite
-* -r list
-  remove list of currencies from your favourite
+* -r list . remove list of currencies from your favourite
-* -c currency
-  convert results to currency
+* -c currency . convert results to currency